dekuNukem/FAP80/FAP_modules/cpu_board/README.md

 I recommend using CMOS versions of the Z80 CPU, as it uses less power and runs cooler.

-## Blog entry
+## Blog entries

 For details about running the CPU, see [here](https://dekunukem.wordpress.com/2016/02/21/part-1-bus-board-cpu-board-and-freerunning-fap/)

-For a brief introduction of the new boards, see [here](https://dekunukem.wordpress.com/2016/12/24/fap-reborn-cpu-board-memory-board-video-card/)
+For a brief introduction of the new CPU board, see [here](https://dekunukem.wordpress.com/2016/12/24/fap-reborn-cpu-board-memory-board-video-card/)